 During 2014, the Company provided the initial cash investment for three Pzena Mutual Funds in an effort to generate an investment performance track record to attract third-party investors.
-During the three months ended June 30, 2016, the Company provided the initial cash investment for the launch of a fourth Pzena Mutual Fund.
+During the three months ended June 30, 2016, the Company provided the initial cash investment for the launch of a fourth Pzena Mutual Fund: the Pzena Small Cap Value Fund.
 Due to their series fund structure, registration, and compliance with the requirements of the Investment Company Act of 1940, these funds are analyzed for consolidation under the voting interest model.
-As a result of the Company's interests, it consolidates the Pzena Mid Cap Value Fund, Pzena Long/ Short Value Fund, and Pzena Small Cap Value Fund.
-These funds will continue to be consolidated to the extent the Company is deemed to control them.
-At June 30, 2016, the aggregate of these funds' \$9.2 million in net assets was included in the Company's consolidated statement of financial condition.
+As a result of the Company's interests, it consolidated the Pzena Mid Cap Value Fund, Pzena Long/Short Value Fund and Pzena Small Cap Value Fund.
+On July 11, 2016, due to additional subscriptions into the Pzena Small Cap Value Fund, the Company's ownership decreased to 36.1%.
+As the entity was no longer deemed to control the fund, the Company deconsolidated the entity, removed the related assets, liabilities and non-controlling interest from its balance sheet and classified the Company's remaining investment as an equity method investment.
+The Pzena Mid Cap Value Fund and Pzena Long/Short Value Fund will continue to be consolidated to the extent the Company has a majority ownership interest in them.
+At September 30, 2016, the aggregate of these funds' \$7.6 million in net assets was included in the Company's consolidated statements of financial condition.

 The operating company is the managing member of Pzena International Value Service, a series of Pzena Investment Management International, LLC.
 The operating company is considered the primary beneficiary of this entity.
-At June 30, 2016, Pzena International Value Service's \$3.0 million in net assets were included in the Company's consolidated statement of financial condition.
+At September 30, 2016, Pzena International Value Service's \$3.3 million in net assets were included in the Company's consolidated statements of financial condition.